 The new terminal also has specialised retail areas, it will also offer other services such as the internet, online ticket sales, entertainment areas, and health and beauty care.

-The Japan Airport Consulting Company holds the design and construction contracts for the terminal, which it contracted out to a consortium of four Japanese contractors, KTOM (Kajima Corporation, Taisei Corporation, Obayashi Corporation and Maeda Corporation) to construct the terminal and acquire and install the
+The Japan Airport Consulting Company holds the design and construction contracts for the terminal, which it contracted out to a consortium of four Japanese contractors, KTOM (Kajima Corporation, Taisei Corporation, Obayashi Corporation and Maeda Corporation) to construct the terminal and acquire and install the equipment.

 The four-storey terminal covers 100,000m², and has a capacity of eight to ten million international passengers per annum.
 The second phase of the new terminal, to be completed by 2010, will increase capacity to 15 million passengers a year.
 The older terminal will now serve domestic flights only.